Cobra Kai: Premise

-Over three decades after being defeated by Daniel LaRusso in the 1984 All-Valley Karate Tournament in The Karate Kid (1984), Johnny Lawrence, now in his 50s, suffers from alcoholism and depression.
-He works as a part-time handyman, and lives in an apartment in Reseda, Los Angeles, having fallen far from the wealthy lifestyle in Encino that he had been accustomed to growing up.
-He has an estranged son named Robby from a previous relationship, whom he has abandoned.
-In contrast, Daniel is now the owner of a highly successful car dealership chain, and is married to co-owner Amanda with whom he has two children: Samantha and Anthony.
-Daniel is finally living the wealthy lifestyle he envied as a kid when he and his mother Lucille lived in Reseda.
-However, after his friend and mentor Mr. Miyagi died, Daniel's struggle to meaningfully connect with his children has disrupted the balance in his life.
+Beginning in 2017, thirty-three years after being defeated by Daniel LaRusso in the 1984 All-Valley Karate Tournament at the end of The Karate Kid (1984), Johnny Lawrence suffers from alcoholism and depression.
+He works as a part-time handyman and lives in an apartment in Reseda, Los Angeles, having fallen far from his wealthy lifestyle in Encino.
+He has an estranged son named Robby, from a previous relationship, whom he has abandoned.
+In contrast, Daniel is now the very successful owner of a car dealership - "Larusso Auto Group" and is married to co-owner Amanda with whom he has two children: Sam and Anthony.
+However, Daniel often struggles to meaningfully connect with his children especially after his friend and mentor Mr. Miyagi died prior to the series' beginning.